-The Ghan train journey is one of Australia’s greatest train journeys, a legendary Australian rail adventure from Darwin to Adelaide – and Adelaide to Darwin – that’s punctuated with memorable experiences and whistle-stop tours, from a serene cruise through the spectacular gorges in Nitmiluk National Park, Katherine, to an excursion through Simpsons Gap in Alice Springs.
+The Ghan train journey is one of Australia’s greatest train journeys, an epic Australian rail adventure from Darwin to Adelaide – or Adelaide to Darwin – that’s punctuated with memorable experiences and excursions, from a serene cruise through the spectacular ancient gorges of Nitmiluk National Park, Katherine, to a scenic flight from Alice Springs to Uluru-Kata Tjuta .

 The Ghan train journey takes lovers of slow travel on a leisurely rail adventure from north to south through the Red Centre of Australia.
-One of Australia’s greatest train journeys, The Ghan departs from Darwin, the tropical capital of the Northern Territory in the Top End of the country, and your destination is Adelaide, the lovely South Australian capital, famed for its food and wine, arts and culture, glorious parks and gardens, and gorgeous beaches.
+One of Australia’s greatest train journeys, The Ghan departs from Darwin, the tropical capital of the Northern Territory in the Top End of the country, and your destination is Adelaide, the lovely, laidback South Australian capital, famed for its fine food and wine, arts and culture, sprawling parks and gardens, and endless beaches.
 You can also do the trip in reverse from Adelaide to Darwin.

 The Ghan train journey has a special place in my heart and not just because I’m Australian.
 I’m Sydney-born and not all ‘East Coasters’ feel as deeply connected to Australia’s red heart as I do.
-While I adore Australian beaches, the Outback with its ochre-red dirt, silvery ghost gums, brilliant blue skies, and cotton-wool clouds is my happy place and I’m happiest in the heart of the country with its Albert Namatjira landscapes.
+While I adore Australian beaches, the Outback with its ochre-red soil, silvery ghost gums, brilliant blue skies, and cotton-wool clouds is my happy place and I’m happiest in the heart of Australia with its Albert Namatjira landscapes.

-My family lived in Alice Springs when I was in my early teens, where our weekends would be filled with four-wheel-drive adventures along dirt tracks to palm-shaded valleys and camping trips out to serene swimming holes skirted by sandy beaches between stunning gorges.
+My family travelled around Australia and lived in Alice Springs when I was in my early teens.
+Our weekends there would be filled with camping trips and four-wheel-drive adventures.
+We’d bump along corrugated dirt tracks to palm-shaded valleys for sweaty hikes through ancient gorges, dips in serene swimming holes skirted by sandy beaches, and moonlit barbecues under the stars.

-The Ghan Train Journey – What To Expect on this Legendary Australian Rail Adventure
+The Ghan Train Journey – An Epic Australian Rail Adventure in Style

 How to Plan and Prepare for The Ghan Journey

-Do some pre-trip reading and you’ll get so much more out of the experience.
-You’re not only travelling through Australia’s red heart, you’re journeying through its spiritual heart, so I suggest your pre-trip reading include Marcia Langton’s Welcome to Country, a Travel Guide to Indigenous Australia.
+Do some pre-trip reading and movie-watching before embarking on The Ghan train journey and you’ll get so much more out of the experience.
+You’re not only travelling through Australia’s red heart, you’re journeying through its spiritual heart, so I suggest your pre-trip reading start with Marcia Langton’s Welcome to Country, a Travel Guide to Indigenous Australia.
+There’s also time to read books and watch movies on the train, so see my extensive list below for more suggestions.

 Book Transfers Ahead of Time

-Transfers are included in Darwin, but only between the Hilton Darwin hotel and the railway station on the day of your departure for The Ghan train journey, so book your airport transfer to Darwin in advance, as well as your Adelaide transfers to save money and the hassle of waiting for a taxi, as we did once for ages.
+Transfers are usually included in Darwin between the hotel and the railway station on the day of your departure for The Ghan train journey, but you’ll need to book your airport transfer to Darwin in advance, as well as your Adelaide transfers to save money and the hassle of waiting for a taxi, as we did.
+It took ages.

 Book Activities and Tours in Darwin and Adelaide